layilin/SP23-33852/_excerpts/movement.md

 - And whose flush'd beauties have inthrall'd his soul, [595]
 - A silver token of his fond applause.

 > VER.
 584. *banshaw*\] This is a sort of rude guitar, invented by the Negroes.
 It produces a wild pleasing melancholy sound.

-: A nymph of springs, rivers, and lakes in Greek mythology.

-: The banshaw is another name for the banjo, an instrument that originated in Africa and arrived with the enslaved in the Americas.
-There, it evolved, as did the music played on it, to become an integral part of Afro-Caribbean and African American musical cultures.

-: Grass-covered ground, turf.

 ---